If the below information doesn't answer your query, please email our team: email@example.com

 He has plans to roll out many more Solid knives and accessories in the coming years, so this could well be the start of an iconic new knife brand.
 If so, this first numbered limited series, signed and hand-finished by Mark, will become the most cherished heirloom Solid knives in coming decades and centuries.
 That is why he is offering this first batch exclusively to his beloved Solid Lovers Group, in appreciation for everything they have done to help build this remarkable new era in innovative, local, healthy, sustainable cookware … and knives.

 Hey, we’re knife nerds too, so we understand the passion and enthusiasm as much as anyone!
-However, like our cookware, we will need to protect our many trade secrets.
-Why?
-Competitors are watching.
-Also, we really just never will have time for long debates with amateur engineers and knife forum heroes.
-We believe our time is better spent doing intensive development work - which we hope will benefit everyone!
-We have many other world-first innovations in development behind the scenes, lining up for launch in the coming months, years, and even decades!
+However, like our cookware, we need to protect our many trade secrets.
 We hope you will understand when we say that there is a limit to the information we can put in the public domain and the volume of personalized responses to FAQs.
-Again, everything we are able to reveal is on this page.
+Everything we are able to reveal is on this page.
 We understand that may not be enough to satisfy the curiosity of some and they may want to look elsewhere - and that’s OK.
 Life is short!